 While watching farmers as they descended into the rice fields, I daydreamed I was witnessing Sebastião Salgado’s photojournalist exhibition Workers: An Archaeology of the Industrial Age.
-Check out his The Salt of the Earth documentary if you haven’t seen it.
+Watch Salgado’s The Salt of the Earth documentary to understand his transition from documenting people to grandiose landscapes.

 Some farmers carried plastic jugs of a natural pesticide made from local plants.
 The Karen mainly farm mountain rice.
 Other vegetables such as carrots, potatoes, and cauliflower add to their diet with the surplus sold off, allowing the village to participate in the cash economy.

 Neighboring tribes used to plant Opium poppies in these hills until the Thai government banned the plant in 1959 and followed up with The Royal Project, a program that promoted growth of alternative vegetable and fruit crops.
 These government initiatives were successful — opium is no longer grown in the country.